Orasund/pixelengine/README.md

 Both used a loop to draw animations and therefore did not support time travelling and besides elmo-8 couldn't even render pixel graphics properly.

-So i desided to try something different and to use HTML and CSS instead of WebGL.
-This way i could let CSS handle the animations.
+So I desided to try something different and to use HTML and CSS instead of WebGL.
+This way I could let CSS handle the animations.
 I knew that my little project was not a universal game engine, but for very specific games it might be just right.
 ## Games made with this Engine

   * [Dig Dig Boom - Rogue-like Game](https://orasund.itch.io/dig-dig-boom) ([src](https://github.com/Orasund/pixelengine/tree/master/docs/DigDigBoom)) The project that started everything.
 Mainly focusing on Tilesets